Salisbury VA opens vaccinations for ages 65 and older, veterans with high-risk conditions - Salisbury Post

 Salisbury VA opens vaccinations for ages 65 and older, veterans with high-risk conditions

-SALISBURY — The Salisbury VA Health Care System on Friday announced all veterans 65 and older and those younger than 65 with high-risk conditions can schedule an a COVID-19 vaccine appointment
+SALISBURY — The Salisbury VA Health Care System on Friday announced all veterans 65 and older and those younger than 65 with high-risk conditions can schedule a COVID-19 vaccine appointment

-In a news release, Salisbury VA Chief of Staff Randall Gehle said the criteria now include more than 34,000 veterans in its area of responsibility.
+In a news release, Chief of Staff Randall Gehle said the criteria now include more than 34,000 veterans in the Salisbury VA’s area of responsibility.
 Until Friday, the Salisbury VA was just vaccinating frontline workers and those 75 and older.
-To vaccinate veterans, the Salisbury VA has mostly made use of large rooms like basketball gyms to set up clinics.
+To this point, the Salisbury VA used large rooms such as basketball gyms to set up clinics.
 It also scheduled a mass vaccination event Saturday, with a goal of administering a vaccine 1,000 veterans over two days.

 “Salisbury VA Health Care System is on a mission to give every vaccine we receive to veterans as soon as possible,” Gehle said in a news release.